Reizeron/R0_Lorescape/Topics/my trade.md

 I'm a scout.
 I know places, people, plants, paths, wind, and weather.
 I serve as guide for travelers and traders, or work as advance guard and pathfinder for expeditions.
 I know the geography of ==Vvardenfell==, and the various geographic regions.
 My best defense is stealth, sneaking past trouble, but I can fight bow or blade, in various armor styles, when the job requires it.
 *;Scout; Geography*

+Class;Agent Author;R-Zero
+I'm an agent.
+I work for one of the [[factions]] like a guild, a company, or the state, and I do things that need doing.
+All sorts of things.
+Mostly I handle matters in the business or diplomatic line, things that require mercantile skills, or the arts of speechcraft.
+I trade in knowledge -- hard facts and rumors.
+'Knowledge is power,' as they say.
+And sometimes I do other sorts of things.
+Things I can't talk about.
+;Agent; Rumors, Mercantile, Factions*

 Class;Agent Province;Morrowind
 I'm an agent.
 I work for a ==House==, or a company, or the state, and I do things that need doing.
 All sorts of things.
 Mostly I handle matters in the business or diplomatic line, things that require mercantile skills, or the arts of speechcraft.
 I trade in knowledge -- hard facts and rumors.
 'Knowledge is power,' as they say.
 And sometimes I do other sorts of things.
 Things I can't talk about.
 *;Agent; Rumors, Mercantile*